microsoft/teams-powerapps-app-templates/IssueReporting/Documentation/extend-issue-rename-work-order.md

 In this lesson, we'll walk through changing the app to a work order management app.

-Watch this video to learn how to convert Issue reporting app to Work order management app: https://www.microsoft.com/videoplayer/embed/RWLiBX
+Watch this video to learn how to convert Issue Reporting app to Work order management app: https://www.microsoft.com/videoplayer/embed/RWLiBX

 1. Open the Power Apps app in Teams.
 We recommend you right-click on the icon for Power Apps in Teams, and pop out the app so you won’t lose your changes if you go somewhere else in Teams.